cabforum/netsec/docs/NSR.md

    2. containment of the incident to minimize further impact; and
    3. identification and mitigation or eradication of the incident root cause(s).

-# 4. Vulnerability Management
+### 4. Vulnerability Management

-Certification Authorities MUST implement policies and procedures for identifying, evaluating, and resolving security vulnerabilities.
+The CA MUST minimally implement the policies and procedures in this Section for identifying, evaluating, and resolving security vulnerabilities.

-## 4.1 Inventory of Systems

-Certification Authorities MUST define an inventory of systems that perform the following CA functions: certificate request, certificate validation, signing, certificate revocation, serving certificate status information, key escrow.
-Policies and procedures MUST apply to all systems in the inventory of systems.
+These policies and procedures MUST apply to all Certificate Systems.

-The policies and procedures SHOULD also apply to Systems which perform Audit Logging and Monitoring, IDPSes and Systems which perform/manage user or machine authentication.
+These policies and procedures SHOULD apply to Security Support Systems.

+#### 4.1 Inventory of Certificate Systems

+The CA MUST define an inventory of Certificate Systems.

-## 4.2 Vulnerability management timeframe
+#### 4.2 Vulnerability management timeframe

-Certification Authorities MUST establish a risk-based timeframe for responding and remediating critical and non-critical vulnerabilities.
+The CA MUST establish a timeframe for responding to and remediating critical and non-critical vulnerabilities.
+This timeframe MUST be established based on a risk assessment performed by the CA.
+The risk assessment MUST be based on a documented security analysis.
+The security analysis SHOULD take into account and address the following principles:

+* criticality of assets;
+* maintaining confidentiality, integrity, and availability of assets;
+* risk tolerance;
+* regulatory requirements;
+* likelihood and impact of exploitation;
+* dependencies and interdependencies;
+* remediation resource requirements;
+* historical data; and
+* present threat landscape.

+The CA MUST ensure critical and non-critical vulnerabilities are responded to and remediated in accordance with their established timeframe.

+The CA MUST document in their Certificate Policy and/or Certification Practices Statement the timeframe established for responding to and remediating critical and non-critical vulnerabilities.

-## 4.3 Intrusion Detection and Prevention
+#### 4.3 Intrusion Detection and Prevention

-Intrusion detection and prevention controls MUST protect the inventory of systems against common network and system threats.
+Intrusion detection and prevention controls MUST protect the inventory of Certificate Systems against common network and system threats.

+Some common network and system threats include, but are not limited to:

+* malicious software;
+* phishing and social engineering;
+* denial of service;
+* unauthorized access; and
+* malicious data injection.

-## 4.4 Vulnerability Correction
+#### 4.4 Vulnerability Correction

+The CA MUST document and follow a vulnerability correction process.

-A documented vulnerability correction process MUST be comprised of:
+A documented vulnerability correction process MUST minimally be comprised of:

    1. periodic vulnerability scanning;
    2. identification;
    3. review;
    4. response; and
-remediation  (i.e. vulnerabilities are tracked to ensure their remediation is completed within a defined timeframe)
+   5. remediation  (i.e. vulnerabilities are tracked to ensure their remediation is completed within a defined timeframe).

-## 4.5 Penetration Testing
+#### 4.5 Penetration Testing

+The CA MUST define and follow a program for performing penetration tests.

-A defined program for performing penetration tests MUST ensure that:
+A defined program for performing penetration tests MUST minimally ensure that:

-  1. penetration tests are performed at least on an annual basis and after infrastructure or application changes that are organizationally defined as significant;
+   1. penetration tests are performed:
+      * at least on an annual basis; and
+      * after infrastructure or application changes that are organizationally defined as significant; and
-  2. penetration tests are performed by a person or entity (or collective group thereof) with the necessary skills, tools, proficiency, code of ethics, and sufficient independence; and
+   2. penetration tests are performed by a person or entity (or collective group thereof) with the requisite skills, tools, proficiency, code of ethics, and independence; and
-  3. vulnerabilities identified during the penetration test are remediated using the vulnerability correction process in section 4.4.
+   3. vulnerabilities identified during the penetration test are remediated using the vulnerability correction process in [Section 4.4](#44-vulnerability-correction).